 Oral Neoplasene – Oral Neoplasene is a liquid herbal veterinary medicine extracted from the bloodroot plant that is used to treat cancer in dogs.
 Neoplasene dosing is based on body weight and usually given prior to feeding twice daily.

-Max’s Formula – Max’s Formula is an Traditional Chinese Veterinary Medicine (TCVM) herbal blend that treats tumors and lumps in dogs, cats and horses.
+Max’s Formula – Max’s Formula is a Traditional Chinese Veterinary Medicine (TCVM) herbal blend that treats tumors and lumps in dogs, cats, and horses.
 Max’s Formula is a blend of eight different herbs specifically chosen to address the root causes of lumps and tumors.
-The blend is available in bulk powder, capsules and teapills.
+The blend is available in bulk powder, capsules, and teapills.
 Max’s Formula is dosed according to weight and given with food twice daily.